-The organization of the school the school the schedules, calendars, tutoring, support facilitation, and RTI is well thought out and executed.
-These items are revisited frequently to meet the current needs of the campus or generate a higher rate of efficiency.
+The organization of the school the schedules, calendars, tutoring, support facilitation, and MTSS is collaboratively planned and executed.
+These items are revisited frequently to meet the current needs of the campus or generate a higher rate of student success.

 School Context and Organization Strengths